 “When did you learn to speak English?” – One day, I was determined to learn this language they referred to as “English” so I went to the one library in the country, to the restricted books section and pulled out the only book in English and read it for many months. *STRONG side-eye* OR I learned at home and it is as much as my first language as Yoruba is.
 Go sat down.

 “Do you wear clothes where you’re from?” – Yeah we wear clothes in Chicago.
 Oh, you meant Nigeria.
 Not only do we wear clothes, but folks have their seamstresses on speed dial.
-There’s a yellow helmet and short bus waiting for you outside.
+Slap yourself.

 “Have you ever seen a lion?” – Of course I have.
 I too am a fan of “Lion King”.
 I even got “Circle of Life” on my MP3 player.
 I will bust into “Hakuna Mutata” at the drop of a dime!
 And when Mufasa died, my eyes may have leaked a little (remember that thugs don’t cry).
 Oh, you meant in my backyard?
 I oughta roundhouse kick you in the spleen for asking me that.

 “Do you have light?” – This little light of mine is all I need to let shine.
 Besides, who needs light when you have the sun?
 When the sun comes up, we start our day.
 If the sun is down, we have no need for light.
 We go to sleep. *side-eye* Jeebs be some sense for you.
 IJOT!

 “Do you have cars?” – Who needs cars when you have the back of goats?
 That’s perfectly good transport!
 For extra big people, we use baby elephants.
 PLEASE go give yourself a papercut.
 Kthxbai!